Coast Guard, DHS.

 Background and Purpose

-On June 24, 2012, the Chesapeake Bay Workboat Race Committee will sponsor the “2012 Chesapeake Bay Workboat Races” on the waters of Back River.
-The event will consist of approximately 75 powerboats conducting high-speed competitive races on the waters of Back River, Messick Point, Poquoson, VA.
 A fleet of spectator vessels is expected to gather near the event site to view the competition.
-To provide for the safety of participants, spectators, support and transiting vessels, the Coast Guard will temporarily restrict vessel traffic in the event area during the races to provide for the safety of participants, spectators and other transiting vessels.
+Due to the need for vessel control during the event, the Coast Guard will temporarily restrict vessel traffic in the event area to provide for the safety of participants, spectators, and other transiting vessels.
+The regulated area shall be enforced from 1 p.m. to 4 p.m.
+October 30, 2011.

-The Coast Guard is establishing a temporary special local regulation on specified waters of the Back River, Messick Point in Poquoson, Virginia.
-The regulated area will be established in the interest of public safety during the “Chesapeake Bay Workboat Race”, and will be enforced from 11 a.m. to 5 p.m. on June 24, 2012, with a rain date of July 8, 2012 from 11 a.m. until 5 p.m.
-The Coast Guard, at its discretion, when practical, will allow the passage of vessels when races are not taking place.
+The enforcement period for this safety zone shall be from 1 p.m. to 4 p.m. on October 30, 2011.
+The Coast Guard, at its discretion, when practical will allow the passage of vessels when races are not taking place.
 Except for participants and vessels authorized by the Captain of the Port or his Representative, no person or vessel may enter or remain in the regulated area.

 We developed this rule after considering numerous statutes and executive orders related to rulemaking.
 Below we summarize our analyses based on 13 of these statutes or executive orders.